 One evening she rang me up and said, ‘If you’re feeling lonely, don’t be afraid, come around, there’s nobody home.’
 I went over.
+I rapped on the door,tapped on the window pane all to no avail.
 Sure enough, no one was home.

 Just me and my shadow outside, all alone and feeling blue.
 Stood up, I waited ages outside on my feet.
 It turned out to be a one night stand.